portworx/px-dev/README.md

  * ```# sudo docker pull portworx/px-lite```

 ### Step 2: Download and install the PX Kernel Module
 This initial version of PX-Lite has a dependency on the [*lightweight*](http://github.com/portworx/px-fuse) kernel module, which must be installed on each server.
-You can download and install pre-built packages for select Centos and Ubuntu Linux distributions.
+You can get pre-built packages for select [Centos and Ubuntu Linux](https://github.com/portworx/px-lite#kernel-module-for-varios-distros-temporary-requirement) distributions.

 From the SSH window for the server:
 * Download the kernel module for Ubuntu